GRIDAPPSD/app-deconfliction/service/README.md

 </li>

 <li>
-Various other Python modules are required to run the different processes that are part of the deconfliction pipeline.
+Various other Python modules are required to run the different processes that are part of the deconfliction service.
 The recommended approach is to run one-by-one each required deconfliction process through initialization to identify missing modules.
 Missing modules should be installed until the process successfully initializes at which time the same initialization test can be done for the next process.
 The following steps walk through running each deconfliction process and cover the most likely missing modules.
 </li>

 <li>